mongodb/chatbot/docs/docs/server/conversations.md

 1. The relevant content is used to generate a user prompt.
 To learn more about generating the user message, refer to the [User Prompt Engineering](./llm.md#user-prompt) guide.
 1. The user prompt is used to generate a chatbot response.
-1. The chatbot response is returned to the user.
+1. The generated response is returned to the user.
 1. The conversation is updated with the new user and assistant messages.

 Here's a flow chart of this process: